 In this case, the Attachment parameter in the Send Email Action will be dynamically obtained from the File & Folder Watcher.
 The Variable Wizard button opens the Variable Wizard—File & Folder Watcher window.

-Variable Wizard features multiple categories that allow obtaining system or context relative values.
-If a file detected by the File & Folder Watcher is to be attached to email by the Send Email Action, choose File & Folder Watcher in the Triggers category and specify that it will return the Full path and filename value (necessary to uniquely identify the file on disk).
+Variable Wizard features multiple categories that allow obtaining system or context-relative values.
+If a file detected by the File & Folder Watcher is to be attached to an email by the Send Email Action, choose File & Folder Watcher in the Triggers category and specify that it will return the Full path and filename value (necessary to uniquely identify the file on disk).

 Variable sources…

-We have seen how using dynamic value of Variable Wizard as the attachment parameter in the Send Email Action has allowed to retrieve the filename from the File & Folder Watcher, thus effectively linking them together.
+We have seen how using a dynamic value from Variable Wizard as the attachment parameter in the Send Email Action has allowed it to retrieve the filename from the File & Folder Watcher, thus effectively linking them together.

 However, there is more to Variable Wizard than just retrieving dynamic data from Triggers.
 The data can also be retrieved from preceding Actions, text files, system states, or Automation Workshop itself.